mkidson/mkidson_obsidian_vault/MSc/To-Do files/First Draft Feedback.md

 - [ ] Unfolding and ToF combine into one, with ToF first, called Neutron spectroscopy
 	- [ ] Need a reference and figure for the scattering probability distribution (not in knoll)
 	- [ ] ToF is the gold standard for neutron spectrometry.
 It can be used to produce response functions
-	- [ ] Which can be used in unfolding analyses
+	- [ ] Which can be used in unfolding analyses, which are more appropriate for in-field measurements
 	- [ ] More detail in the ToF procedure.
 Tanya wants that fuckin weird figure in that I don't understand